Willzyack/Elk_Project/README.md

 - While in the Ansible container, SSH into the ELK server
   - ssh [username@Elk.Server.Address]
-- Run "docker ps" to verify that the sebp/elk:761 container is running.
+- Run the following command to verify that the sebp/elk:761 container is running in the command line.
+  - docker ps

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.